Back to Home page

 Although I was "cook", and thereby relieved of all duties on the wire, I offered to do a couple of hours for another man, from 4.00 pm until 6.00 pm as he had had a heavy day on account of the attacks.

-As a matter of fact, all the wires were broken, and the Signallers left their office to report to be commanding officer that communication had been stopped.
+As a matter of fact, all the wires were broken, and the Signallers left their office to report to the commanding officer that communication had been stopped.

 They had no sooner got clear when a couple of shells landed - One in the Signallers office, and the other in an officers "dug-out" a couple of yards away.
 We kept clear for about half an hour, and then returned to our posts.